thurst0/Angular-Schema-Editor/README.md

 In addition I've supplied a screen you can use to build the JSON meta data and output it.
 This allows you to add columns and specify data about the columns.

 Field : Ideally this is the name of the field in the model you will be saving off or validating against.
 Type : This is the data type.
+TODO : This applies only to the grid now,  need to change form input type based on this.
 1.)
 String
 2.)
 Number
 3.)
 Date
 4.)
 Datetime
 5.)
 Boolean.
-Read Only.
-Caption : This will be the label and placeholder if applicable.
+Read Only : Specify whether data can be viewed only Caption : This will be the label and placeholder if applicable.
-Value : This will be the value that is initially loaded, and the value that is supplied on submit.
+Value : This will be the value that is initially loaded, and will become value that is supplied on submit.
-Visible.
+Visible : Whether grid column is shown intially.
-Sequence : Order in which form controls will show.
+Sequence : Order in which form controls, and grid columns will show.

 Client Reference
 ---------------------